Super Geek Box - Is it a great geek monthly box?

 Want to get this box for yourself or as a gift for someone?

-But it is what it is, so let’s look at some of the recent items we could find.
+But it is what it is, so look at some of the recent items found.
 They seem to just be starting out with their quarterly delivery, so past boxes are a bit sparse at the moment.

 |Tritan 20 ounce Water Bottle - Star Wars (Fall 2018)||20 ounce branded water bottle with straw.||$11|